libAtoms/GAP/doc_src/gap_fit.rst

 ****************

 In order to run ``gap_fit`` with MPI, you need to configure and compile it accordingly, see the `QUIP Readme <http://github.com/libAtoms/QUIP>`_ for more details.

-Choosing the sparse points is not parallelised, therefore you have to provide the sparse points for each descriptor in a separate file.
-The main workflow is:
+Then run with ``mpirun -np …``  (or ``srun …`` for Slurm).

+Note that the sparsification is still done on a single process by collecting the relevant data from all processes and distributing the sparse points afterwards.
+This adds additional communication and requires more memory on the node of the first process.
+See below for an alternative way.

+Some sparse methods are not implemented for MPI runs: CLUSTER, COVARIANCE, CUR_COVARIANCE, INDEX_FILE.
+In these cases, sparse points may be chosen in a separate serial run, using the workflow below.

 #.
 Calculate without MPI to get the sparseX output files.

-   * Use ``sparsify_only_no_fit=T`` to just create the sparseX files (less memory needed).
+   * Use ``sparsify_only_no_fit=T`` to just create the sparseX files (fast, less memory needed).

 #.
 Convert output files to input files (``$QUIP_ROOT/bin/gap_prepare_sparsex_input.py gp.xml``).

    * Optional: Rename them to something shorter (e.g. ``1.input``, ``2.input`` etc.).

 #.
 Change input method (``sparse_method=FILE sparse_file=1.input``).

    * For more than one species use ``add_species=F`` and explicit input.
    * Check the number of braces (``gap={{$gap1}:{$gap2}:{$gap3}}``).

 #.
 Run with ``mpirun -np …``  (or ``srun …`` for Slurm).